Based on:

 Palaestra: The 12 Indispensable Principles of Gym Design

-by Scott Godwin
+by Scott Godwin, MS, CSCS

 The world wants to exercise at home and in small-group gyms now more than ever.
 Infectious diseases, miserable commutes, the growth of in-home work and the advance of technology are all leading factors.
 We are desperate for healthy activity and for well-built and attractive places to get it.
 What we also need is more 3rd places.
 We have homes and we have workplaces, but 3rd places, like churches or coffee shops, outside of work and home are important for maintaining health.
 They’re a place outside of our main places.